About Lake Powell:

 272 miles from Las Vegas, NV

-What are the park fees for enjoying the lake?
-As of 2016 the fee is $25.00 per vehicle and is good for a week.
-National Park Service fee information is available online-
+- What are the park fees for enjoying the lake?
+As of June 1, 2018 the fee is $30.00 per vehicle and is good for a week.
+National Park Service fee information is available online- CLICK HERE

 You can stay in a hotel in Page, AZ.
 There are many to choose from and we recommend using Expedia or Priceline to find a good deal.
 You can also camp at a few spots here.
 Our favorite camping spot is at Antelope Island, where you can paddle out to this deserted island and camp right on the beach!
 There are no services here though so you will be roughing it.
 There is also a regular campground with showers, etc. at Wahweap Marina.
 Give us a call if you need more information.

 Interesting Facts About Lake Powell:

 1. Lake Powell holds up to 27 million acre-feet of water and is 560 feet deep at the dam.
 That amount would cover the state of Ohio with one foot of water!

 2. The lake is 186 miles long, and with 96 major side canyons with more small ones, it has more than 1,960 miles of shoreline—more than twice the length of the California coastline.

 3. Hundreds of colorful sandstone side canyons, coves, and natural wonders make Lake Powell a paradise for house boating, fishing, photography and of course paddleboarding!

 4. It took 17 years for the Colorado River to fill it up.
 Lake Powell started filling in 1963 and reached full pool for the first time in 1980.